anitalu724/MutScape/README.md

 ## Implementation

 MutScape has simply separated into two main modules: data preprocessing and analysis and visualization.
-Detailed structure please refer to **Fig1**.
+Detailed structure please refer to **Fig. 1**.

 ### Data Preprocessing
 MutScape accepts both VCF and MAF files as input data.